Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

 | `readme.md` | Markdown file | The README markdown file |

 You can create an AML Workbench project with a pre-created git repository.
-In the project directory, clone the tutorial Git repository to download the files.
+In the project directory, clone the Git repository of this sample to download the files.
 Run git status to inspect the status of the files for version tracking.
 Go to "Code" folder and run "git status" to see all the files.

 ### Data Ingestion & Flow